breadboard-ai/breadboard/seeds/breadboard/README.md

 ## Wiring another node

 This is definitely a fun little program, but it's not very useful.
 Let's add another node to the board.
-This time, we need to reach for a kit: a collection of nodes that are bundled together for a specific purpose.
+This time, we need a kit: a collection of nodes that are bundled together for a specific purpose.

-Because we're here to make generative AI applications, we'll reach for the LLM Starter Kit:
+Because we're here to make generative AI applications, we'll get the [LLM Starter Kit](https://github.com/google/labs-prototypes/tree/main/seeds/llm-starter):

 ```js
 import { Board } from "@google-labs/breadboard";